robertzhidealx/trade-ml/README.md

 `server/forecasting/model` contains the code for training the model which is implemented in python.

+## Stats

+### Coverage

+The code coverage for the backend is at 100% (for testable code).
+For instructions on running code coverage, please refer to the [Run](#run) section.

+### Lines of Code

+Frontend:

+.res files - 1252 lines

+Backend:

+.ml files - 839 lines

+.mli files - 179 lines

+Total - 2270 lines

 ## Run

 Build the entire project at the root by running `dune clean` and `dune build`.
 Run all tests at the root by running `dune test`.
 After running tests, run `bisect-ppx-report html` to generate the coverage html and open it by running `open ./_coverage/index.html`.
 For details setting up `server` and `app`, refer to the following documentation.